-October 30, 2017
+October 29, 2017

-New research is adding more support to the idea that a high-glycemic diet can lead to a greater risk for cognitive problems.
+Research is adding more support to the idea that a high-glycemic diet can lead to a greater risk for cognitive problems.

-The team used screening data from the center's Prevention through Exercise (APEX) program to track 128 adults.
+The team used screening data from the center's Prevention Through Exercise (APEX) program to track 128 adults.
 Those who consumed more sugar and carbohydrates had an elevated cerebral amyloid burden, an Alzheimer's disease risk factor.

 When the researchers focused solely on sugar intake, they found it associated with poor cognitive performance.

-The researchers concluded that diet is something an individual can change to reduce amyloid accumulation in the brain – and help prevent loss of cognitive functions.
+Researchers concluded that diet is something an individual can change to reduce amyloid accumulation in the brain – and help prevent loss of cognitive functions.

 People who have switched to low-carb diets, such as the ketogenic diet, often report thinking more clearly.

 Be sure to speak with your physician about choosing a healthy diet plan that is right for you.